 The Central Coast Information Center search results did not identify any previously documented cultural resources with the project area within a 0.5 mile radius.
 The Native American Heritage Commission Program declared that the Sacred Land File did not indicate the presence of Native American cultural resources in the project area.
 Historic Debris were not considered on the site due to their lack of potential to qualify as historical or unique archaeological under CEQA.
 JW-3, a low density lithic debitage and tool scattering measure, was found in proposed lot 3 (now reconfigured as lot 4 on the proposed VTTM).
 Engineers are attempting to design the current project to avoid all potential impacts to JVW-3.
 Should future development be proposed on Lot 4 the study has indicated that further investigation may be warranted.
-The results of the study indicate that cultural resources are within the project area.
+The results of the study indicate that cultural resources that may meet the CEQA definition of historical resources and/or unique archaeological resources are within the project area.
 Please refer to the copy of the Phase I Archeological Assessment provided with this application.